grpc/grpc.github.io/_posts/2018-04-16-so-you-want-to-optimize-grpc-part-2.md

 There are a lot of opportunities to optimize your gRPC code.
 To take advantage of these, you need to understand what your code is doing.
-This post shows how to convert a lock based service into a low-contention, lock-free service.
+This post shows how to convert a lock-based service into a low-contention, lock-free service.
 Always make sure to measure before and after your changes.

 In Part 3, we will optimize the code even further.
-2400 RPC/s is just the beginning!
+2,400 RPC/s is just the beginning!